 As a result of the Ebola epidemic, the Ministry of Health developed an Investment Plan for Building a Resilient Health System (2015 – 2021).
 This plan explains the steps to strengthen Liberia’s health system.
 This investment plan helps advance the National Health Policy and Plan (2011 – 2021).

 A high priority of the Investment Plan is to strengthen epidemic preparedness, surveillance, and response; this will help counties and districts build the skills to identify early signals of an epidemic and respond faster.

-To help achieve this priority, the Ministry of Health is starting the Field Epidemiology Training Program (FETP).
-This program will help district and county health officers, as well as other public health workers, learn new epidemiology skills and techniques for investigating diseases and other health problems.
-The Ministry is working with Emory University from the United States, the African Field Epidemiology Network (AFENET), and the U.S. Centers for Disease Control and Prevention (CDC).
+To help achieve this priority, the Ministry of Health started the Field Epidemiology Training Program (FETP) in 2015.
+This program helps national, district and county surveillance officers, as well as other public health workers, to learn new epidemiology skills and techniques for investigating diseases and other health-related events.
+The Ministry of Health worked with Emory University from the United States, the African Field Epidemiology Network (AFENET), and the U.S. Centers for Disease Control and Prevention (CDC) to start up the program in the first 2 years.
+Currently, the National Public Health in Liberia (NPHIL) is now the custodian of the program, in partnership with AFENET and CDC.
 This is part of a 5- year cooperative agreement funded by the CDC.

 FETP Frontline Skills

 Use of case definitions | Disease detection | Reporting | Data visualization | Case investigation | Outbreak investigation and response | Surveillance monitoring and evaluation | Data analysis | Data interpretation